 Get Customers Response

 When product development is in the initial phases, you have to collect the feedback of customers.
-Despite having well-versed designers, and developers, you have to seek for the customer's responsibility.
+Despite having well-versed designers,

 How would you know whether the product would get any positive response?
 Simply present the customers with features and unique set of proposition.
 Whatever the response you get, you will be able to judge whether the product is going to succeed or fail drastically.